slsa-framework/source-tool/DESIGN.md

 'offline' auditors might wish to evaluate the entire chain of provenance from the most recent commit, all the way back to the first commit made under the existing policy.

+## Provenance

-## Source Provenance
+### Source Provenance

-Source provenance indicates:
+Source provenance covers changes to a branch.
+It indicates:

 1. The commit the data applies to
 2. The commit prior to this one